LaBelle cowboy rides his horse through Dunkin’ Donuts drive-thru - NewsBreak

 LaBelle cowboy rides his horse through Dunkin’ Donuts drive-thru

-LABELLE, Fla. — Everybody has a morning coffee routine.
+LABELLE, Fla.
+(WBBH) — Everybody has a morning coffee routine.
 Yours might start in the car.

 You push the pedal and let the several hundred horsepowers pull you there.
 Well, for one Dunkin’ fan, it only takes on horsepower, and its name is Jackson.